nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 ## What the Dynamics 365 plugin does

-Dynamics 365 plugin for nopCommerce allows the store owner to synchronize the following data between your nopCommerce store and Dynamics 365:
+The Dynamics 365 plugin for nopCommerce allows the store owner to unidirectionally synchronise the following data between your nopCommerce store and Dynamics 365:

 - Customers.
 - Products.